zupzup/calories/README.md

 calories config --w=226.0 --h=72.8 --a=1.55 --b=02.09.1986 --g=male --u=imperial
 ```

-Expect for **Activity**, these parameters should be pretty self-explanatory.
+Except for **Activity**, the parameters should be pretty self-explanatory.
 You can use both the metric or the imperial system, but you need to specify the one you are using in the configuration.

-The Activity Setting depends on how much you exercise and needs to be set independent of the unit system based on this table:
+The Activity Setting depends on how much you exercise and needs to be set independently of the unit system based on this table:

 | Amount of Exercise                    | Activity |
 |---------------------------------------|----------|